**These posts often contain affiliate links. Please see our disclosure policy for details.**

 How to make beautiful wood burned Christmas ornaments out of wood slices, using a wood burning tool.
-DIY Christmas tree ornaments that are perfect as handmade gifts.
+These DIY Christmas tree ornaments are perfect as handmade gifts or for your own holiday tree!

 I recently shared the woodburned leaf magnets I made, and alluded to another woodburning project I would be sharing soon.
-I’m so excited about these ornaments!
+I am so excited about these ornaments!

 You’ll see why, but I am officially obsessed with wood burning.
 I did some of it in elementary school; my dad helped my sister and I make crafts in the summer to enter into the county fair and woodburning was one of the categories.
 I haven’t done it for at least a decade or maybe two until recently, but now I remember why I liked it so much!